 At 3:32 a.m., I had the opportunity to catch him as he made his way to the world.
 The oxytocin that must’ve formed after seeing my wife lovingly breathe our baby out could have been why my shoulder and arm seem to work fine and all I could feel at that moment was the silence of the world as I laid eyes with my son.

 I had not enjoyed this pregnancy the same way as I did our first.
 I didn’t bond with my baby in utero as I did with my daughter.
 I was worried most of the time, in fear of missing out on the moment of being able to ever hold him.
 And here he was, all 6.4 lbs of human in my hands.
 It was one of those moments where everything stops and the meaning of life gets just so simple.
 The world stops spinning amidst things happening right in front of you, but instead of the past flashing before your eyes, it’s little glimpses of all your dreams of the future, bundled in a physical manifestation of love.

 None of the worries I had seemed to matter.
 Not the quarantine, not the effects of labor, or the stresses of the pregnancy.
 It was bliss.
 A moment of perfection where everything just seems to be right.

 And now here we are – still in a chaotic, non-ideal planet for so many reasons, but in a state of happiness with our boy.
 We’re getting ready to reintegrate into society once more.
 And while we don’t know how that looks like yet, we are enjoying this little bundle of joy, seeing my daughter take on her role of big sister, and experiencing everything that comes forth as I become a dad once more to another living being.
 Another little miracle.
 One with the potential to leave his own mark on the world.

-A version of this pandemic pregnancy story first appeared on his blog, Being Papa.
+A version of this pandemic pregnancy story first appeared on Being Papa.
 All photos contributed by Marlon Gutierrez.